Felix-dev25/CodeAlpha_Secure_Coding_Review/README.md

 3. Avoid printing raw payload data unless necessary; or sanitize it if you do.

-4. Never use this to sniff traffic without clear user permission—wiretap laws exist in many regions, including Kenya.
+4. Never use this to sniff traffic without clear user permission, wiretap laws exist in many regions, including Kenya.

 5. Run with minimal privileges when possible